Storytelling in VR:

 This is not to say games aren’t becoming movies!
 I found myself strangely immersed in Naughty Dog’s “Last of Us“, more than any tent-pole movie I’ve seen in the past few months.
 Such is the power of CG movies, un-canny valley be damned.

-Defining a language for 360 look-around movies:
+Defining a language for Storytelling in Virtual Reality:

 You know how it all began oh so long ago (OK, 4 years ago) when the language of film-making was being defined / re-written for S3D.
 Well, time for a re-write again.
 Immersive 360 film-making is set to explode; geared for an audience of teens to mid forties – at least at the start, and telling stories in this medium is quite a different skill-set to master.